adap/flower/doc/source/how-to-run-flower-using-docker.rst

   ├── requirements.txt # client-app dependencies
   └── <other files>

-First, we need to create a Dockerfile in the directory where the client-app code is located.
+First, we need to create a Dockerfile in the directory where the ``ClientApp`` code is located.
 If you use the ``app-pytorch`` example, create a new file called ``Dockerfile`` in ``examples/app-pytorch``.